typemill/docs/00-typemill/02-roadmap.md

 # Roadmap

 There are a lot of plans for future releases of TYPEMILL, but it's meant to embrace simplicity.
-To prevent TYPEMILL from becomming a feature soup, it will strictly focus on the needs of writers.
+To prevent TYPEMILL from becoming a feature soup, it will strictly focus on the needs of writers.

 Here are some **milestones** from the past: